AP govt reinstates Ramesh Kumar as SEC on HC orders | Headlines

 AP govt reinstates Ramesh Kumar as SEC on HC orders

-The Andhra Pradesh government on late Thursday night issued an order reinstating N Ramesh Kumar as the State Election Commissioner in compliance with a state high court ruling.
-The notification restoring Kumar's post, however, stipulated that the reinstatement would be subject to the outcome of the state government's plea in the Supreme Court against the high court ruling.
+The Andhra Pradesh government has issued an order reinstating N Ramesh Kumar as the State Election Commissioner in compliance with a state high court ruling.
+The notification issued late on Thursday restoring Kumar's post, however, stipulated that the reinstatement would be subject to the outcome of the state government's plea in the Supreme Court against the high court ruling.

 The AP High Court had on May 29 struck down an ordinance of the state government curtailing the SEC's tenure from five to three years.
 It had also set aside the government's another order appointing retired Judge V Kanagaraj as the SEC and had directed the government to restore Ramesh Kumar's position as the SEC.